DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 The next step is to remove the feature's variables from your code, and eventually archive the feature in DevCycle so that it no longer appears in the list of active features.

-## How DevCycle helps you safely remove flags
+## Safely Removing Flags
 Once flags that should be removed are identified, the next step is to clean them out of the code.
 DevCycle provides many helpful tools to assist with this.

-### Code Insights
+### Code Usages
-DevCycle's Code Insights feature allows our system to analyze your source code and automatically identify places where a given variable is being used.
+DevCycle's Code Usages feature allows our system to analyze your source code and automatically identify places where a given variable is being used.
-The Code Insights feature can be used locally with our CLI, or as part of an integration with various source control systems such as Github and Bitbucket.
+The Code Usages feature can be used locally with our CLI, or as part of an integration with various source control systems such as Github and Bitbucket.

 #### Locally